 Let’s plot the truth table for a 2-bit comparator

 The shortcut that we saw above can be used here too.
-But notice that since we have four variables (A1, A0, B1, B0) and each of the three outputs is high at least 4 times, the equations that we will get will have 4 terms of 4 variables.
+But notice that since we have four variables (A1, A0, B1, B0) and each of the three outputs is high at least four times, the equations that we will get will have four terms of 4 variables.
 At least.
 So, though applying the shortcut is possible, we won’t.

 K-maps come in handy in situations like these.
-Because it is possible to achieve the simplest equation using them.
-And remember, the simpler the equation, the lesser the logic gates required.
-That is the aim of any designing process.
-To obtain the simplest hardware implementation.
+Because it is possible to achieve the most straightforward equation using them, and remember, the simpler the equation, the lesser the logic gates required.
+That is the aim of any designing process – to obtain the simplest hardware implementation.

 we get the following equations